arraypress/comparator/README.md

 - `$type`: Specifies the type of comparison.
 If `null`, the type is auto-detected.
 - `$caseSensitive`: Determines if string comparisons are case-sensitive.
 Defaults to `true`.
 - `$useEpsilon`: Utilize epsilon for floating-point comparisons to handle precision issues.
-- `$matchType`: The match type for array comparisons - 'all' or 'any'.
-Defaults to `all`.
 - `$customFunction`: A custom function for comparison, used when the operator is set to 'custom'.
+- `$epsilon`: The tolerance level for floating-point comparisons.
+Defaults to 1.0e-10.
 - `$errorCallback`: A callback for error handling, invoked if an exception occurs during comparison.

 ### Return Value